Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Any or all of these reasons make finding a group to hike with a great idea for you!

-Before you jump into a group, consider your answers to these questions:
+Before you jump into a social hiking situation, consider your answers to these questions:

 *How much structure can I tolerate before, during, and after a hike?